 Updated August 2017

-Paul, diagnosed in 2006 with inoperable adenosquamous cell carcinoma of the pancreas, rendered operable by chemotherapy and chemo-radiotherapy.
-Underwent total pancreatectomy
+Paul was diagnosed in 2006 with inoperable adenosquamous cell carcinoma of the pancreas.
+His tumour was rendered operable by chemotherapy and chemo-radiotherapy and he underwent total pancreatectomy

 I'm Paul Morris, aged 57.
 I'm married with two daughters (19 & 17) and two stepsons (21 and 26).
 I live in Nottinghamshire and for the 31 years up to 2006 worked for a multinational computer manufacturer.
 I have generally been fit and healthy, not smoked and drink socially.